$\mathfrak{gl}_n$-webs, categorification and Khovanov-Rozansky homologies: Basic notions

 To see this, we note that in the first case there is no node after $\succ$ the unique node $N^1$.
 Hence, $\mathrm{deg}(\vec{T}_1)=0$.
 In the second case we have to calculate two steps.
 In the first step, i.e.

 we count one addable node of the same residue which we have marked with a $\cdot$, but for the second step there is again no node after $\succ$ the last node anymore.
-Hence, $\mathrm{deg}(\vec{T}_2)=0$, since we have to take the shift from Definition~\ref{defn-degpart1} into account.
+Hence, $\mathrm{deg}(\vec{T}_2)=0$, since we have to take the shift from Definition \ref{defn-degpart1} into account.
 For the third case we have to calculate three steps, i.e. the first and the second are

 where we have again indicated the addable nodes of the same residue with a $\cdot$.
 The third step is as before.
 Hence, $\mathrm{deg}(\vec{T}_3)=0$, because of the shift.
-The last case works similar with a shift by $6$.
-It should be noted that it is possible that the degree (total or local) is negative.
+The last case works similarly with a shift by $6$.

+Note that the degree (total or local) can be negative.
 For example the last step of

-has no addable nodes after $\succ$ the node $N^{11}$ with the same residue, but one removable, namely the node filled with the entry $7$.
+has no addable nodes after $\succ$ the node $N^{11}$ with the same residue, but one removable node, namely the node filled with the entry $7$.
 Hence, $\mathrm{deg}(\vec{T}_5^{11})=-1$.
 The total degree in this case is